M-Piper/CanFly---Copy/README.md

 Replace "YOUR_FRONTEND_URL_HERE" with the URL for your frontend.

 # Usage
 This project is a web-based application built with Angular and TypeScript.
 It allows users to manage flight logs and view their aviation records.
-This demo version does not yet allow new users to log in and create accounts but the demo account for a student names “Sarah Demo” is hard coded into the scripts.
+This demo version does not yet allow new users to log in and create accounts but the demo account for a student named “Sarah Demo” is hard coded into the scripts.

 Landing page: This page shows key information that would be useful at a glance to student or professional pilots.
 Some of the information is hard coded in as a placeholder example – notably the display box for ratings/licenses being worked toward.
 Other fields, such as total hours, are dynamically generated from the logbook.